ranjanriya/The-Hue-Crew-Flip-The-Hue/README.md

 # 🎮 Hue Crew: Flip the Hue

 **Hue Crew: Flip the Hue** is a 2D platformer-puzzle game where you flip between black and white backgrounds to reveal or hide obstacles and solve mind-bending platforming challenges.
 The twist?
-The world changes based on the background you choose — and so does your path to the goal.
+The world changes based on your chosen background — and so does your path to the goal.

+> 🏫 This project was developed as part of **CSCI 526: Advanced Mobile Devices and Game Consoles** at the **University of Southern California (USC)** during **Fall 2024**, taught by [Professor Scott John Easley](https://viterbi.usc.edu/directory/faculty/Easley/Scott).

 ## 🧠 Game Concept